remp2020/remp/Beam/README.md

 Once configured and scheduled, rollovers will be happening automatically for you.
 When rollover happens, you need to create an alias for this rolled over index so also "reading" alias (e.g. `pageviews`) knows about it.

+## Healthcheck

+Route `http://beam.remp.press/health` provides health check for database, Redis, storage and logging.

+Returns:

+- **200 OK** and JSON with list of services _(with status "OK")_.
+- **500 Internal Server Error** and JSON with description of problem.
+E.g.:

+    ```
+    {
+      "status":"PROBLEM",
+      "log":{
+        "status":"PROBLEM",
+        "message":"Could not write to log file",
+        "context": // error or thrown exception...
+      //...
+    }
+    ```